michal-wrzosek/challenge-api/README.md

 ## Error responses

-All errors responses are structured in the same way.
+All errors responses are always structured in the same way:

 ```
 Status: 401, 404, 500

 JSON:
 - error:
   - message: string